sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

 ## <span id="Get_the_image"></span>Step 1: Mount the image

-1. On your technician PC, right-click the .img file for Windows 10, version 1703 Home from the Windows Home 10, version 1703 32/64 English OPK DVD, and select **Mount**.
+1. On your technician PC, right-click the .img file for Windows 10 Home from the Windows Home 10 32/64 English OPK DVD, and select **Mount**.
 This loads the files to a temporary drive letter (example, D:).

 2. Extract the Home edition.
-The Windows Home 10, version 1703 32/64 English OPK image includes both  Professional and Home editions.
+The Windows Home 10 English OPK image includes both  Professional and Home editions.
 (Index 1=Professional, Index 2=Home).
 We recommend starting with the Home edition, because you can upgrade your images later from Home to Professional using DISM commands, but you can't downgrade.

     ```
     Dism /Get-ImageInfo /ImageFile:"D:\sources\install.wim"